Knowit-Objectnet/oko-web/README.md

-# Oslo kommune ombruk
+# Oslo kommune ombruk frontend

-The frontend-web for Oslo Kommune REG Knowit 2020 summer project.

-The frontend is an SPA (single page application) written in React with TypeScript.
+A single page application written in React with TypeScript.
 The project uses webpack as build tool.

 ## Local development